Site menu:

 1. Data Preparation

-• Type of norm scale: You can compute T, IQ, z, PISA (m = 500, sd = 100) and Wechsler (m = 10, sd = 3) scales.
+• Type of norm scale: You can select T-scores, IQ-scores, z-values, PISA scales (m = 500, sd = 100) and Wechsler (m = 10, sd = 3) scales.

-• Use regression: Per default, the module uses regression to model the relationship between raw and norm score.
+• Use regression: Per default, the module uses regression to model the relationship between raw and norm scores.
 If this option is deactivated, it simply reports the manifest percentiles and norm scores on the basis of an inverse normal transformation of the percentiles (bindings are addressed via RankIt).

 2. Output